braican/braican.com/README.md

 ## Setup and development

-To set the site up locally, you'll need node, along with some dependencies.The easiest way to ensure you're using the right version of node is to use [Node Version Manager](https://github.com/nvm-sh/nvm).
+This site requires Node.js.
+The easiest way to ensure you're using the right version of node is to use [Node Version Manager](https://github.com/nvm-sh/nvm).
+From there, all that's left to do is install the dependencies via `npm` and start the local development server.

 ### Installation